ahuigo/des/README.md

 	des (string key, string message, boolean encrypt, [integer mode, string iv, integer padding])

 - key
 The des function accepts an 8 character string as the key (this is 64 bits, but the algorithm only uses 56) for normal DES or a 24 character string for triple DES,
 - message
-	A message string,
+	A message string
 - encrypt
 	A boolean to say whether the data should be encrypted or decrypted
 - mode
-	An optional mode (0 for ECB and 1 for CBC, ECB is the default),
+	An optional mode (0 for ECB and 1 for CBC, ECB is the default)
 - iv
-	An optional 8 character string input vector (not used in ECB mode),
+	An optional 8 character string input vector (not used in ECB mode)
 - padding
 	And the type of padding (0 for null or zero bytes, 1 for PKCS7, 2 for spaces and 3 for no padding at all).
 It returns the cipher text as a string.